alexander-koch/golem/README.md

 # Golem

-A programming language written in C.

-# Project aims / long-term goals

-- Functional, object-oriented programming language
+Golem is a statically typed, object-oriented programming language.

+# Features of Golem

+- Easily readable and learnable, because of familiar syntax
+- **Normal** Object-oriented features (classes, method calls, etc.)
 - Immutablitiy of everything by default
 - Explicit mutable declaration
 - Statically, strong typed => reliable, eliminates programming errors
-- Type inference => automatic deduction of data types
+- Automatic type inference
-- Strings as arrays of characters, not a standalone type => reduces data size, easier to understand
+- Strings as arrays of characters, not a datatype
-- Systems language
-- Easily readable and learnable, because of familiar syntax
-- **NULL** is not an option
+- **NULL** is not possible to create or use
-- Fully functional fast bytecode vm, comptetitive with lua's or python's speed
-- Garbage collected vm
+- Fast, garbage collected bytecode vm

-- Golem script (.gs) file extension
+# Installing

+Golem is written in C99, and has been tested to run on Linux and Windows.
+Also it uses 64-bit NaN-Tagging to store its values, so it might not run on 32-bit systems.
+To build it, a Makefile is used, just type

+	$ make release

+to build the release version.
+If you are a developer and you want to improve Golem, you can use the debug version, which prints out the abstract syntax tree, the bytecode and additional information.

+	$ make debug

+More features for the debug-version can be enabled/disabled in the Makfile.

 # TODO